turbot/steampipe-mod-aws-insights/dashboards/cloudfront/docs/cloudfront_distribution_detail.md

 This dashboard answers the following questions:

-- What are the things that I use?
-- What are the things that use me?
+- What relationships does the cloudfront distribution have with other resources?